Antisemitism in Christianity: Post World War II antisemitism

 Antisemitism remains a substantial problem in Europe and to a greater or lesser degree, it also exists in many other nations, including Eastern Europe and the former Soviet Union, and tensions between some Muslim immigrants and Jews have increased across Europe.
 The US State Department reports that antisemitism has increased dramatically in Europe and Eurasia since 2000.

 While it has been on the decline since the 1940s, a measurable amount of antisemitism still exists in the United States, although acts of violence are rare.
 For example, the influential Evangelical preacher Billy Graham and the then-president Richard Nixon were caught on tape in the early 1970s while they were discussing matters like how to address the Jews' control of the American media.
 This belief in Jewish conspiracies and domination of the media was similar to those of Graham's former mentors: William Bell Riley chose Graham to succeed him as the second president of Northwestern Bible and Missionary Training School and evangelist Mordecai Ham led the meetings where Graham first believed in Christ.
 Both held strongly antisemitic views.
-The 2001 survey by the Anti-Defamation League reported 1432 acts of antisemitism in the United States that year.
-The figure included 877 acts of harassment, including verbal intimidation, threats and physical assaults.
-A minority of American churches engage in anti-Israel activism, including support for the controversial BDS (Boycott, Divestment and Sanctions) movement.
-While not directly indicative of antisemitism, this activism often conflates the Israeli government's treatment of Palestinians with that of Jesus, thereby promoting the antisemitic doctrine of Jewish guilt.
-Many Christian Zionists are also accused of antisemitism, such as John Hagee, who argued that the Jews brought the Holocaust upon themselves by angering God.
+The 2001 survey by the Anti-Defamation League (ADL), a Jewish group which devotes its efforts to the fight against antisemitism and other forms of racism, reported 1432 acts of antisemitism in the United States that year.
+The figure included 877 acts of harassment, including verbal intimidation, threats, and physical assaults.
+Many Christian Zionists are also accused of espousing antisemitism, such as John Hagee, who argued that the Jews brought the Holocaust upon themselves by angering God.

 Relations between Jews and Christians have dramatically improved since the 20th century.
-According to a global poll which was conducted in 2014 by the Anti-Defamation League, a Jewish group which is devoted to fighting antisemitism and other forms of racism, data was collected from 102 countries with regard to their population's attitudes towards Jews and it revealed that only 24% of the world's Christians held views which were considered antisemitic according to the ADL's index, compared to 49% of the world's Muslims.
+According to a global poll which was conducted in 2014 by the ADL, data was collected from 102 countries concerning their population's attitudes towards Jews and it revealed that only 24% of the world's Christians held views that were considered antisemitic according to the ADL's index, compared to 49% of the world's Muslims.

+21st century

+In the early 21st century, antisemitic beliefs among Western Christians have undergone something of a revival due to the rise of the alt-right and related political moments.
+A popular podcast, Stone Choir, promotes antisemitic theories, including the belief that the Hebrew language is inherently demonic and that Biblical translations such as the Latin Vulgate should be avoided because they use the Hebrew as a source, rather than the Greek Septuagint.
+The podcast caters to a subculture of primarily young, white Christian men who have been nicknamed TheoBros.
+Other TheoBro-affiliated podcasts also promote antisemitism.